alealmasan27/angular11.NET/README.md

 # Example Angular 11 with .NET
-This is a simple example of to use Angular 11 and .NET together.
+This is a simple example of how to use Angular 11 and .NET together.

 This application is just displaying a chart for each different company, which shows how much each of the shareholders own.
 ## Script to insert data into the DB: